near/NEPs/specs/Standards/Sould Bound Token/README.md

 /// An event emitted when a existing tokens are renewed.
 /// Must be emitted by an SBT registry. type Renew {
-  ctr: AccountId  // SBT Contract renewing the tokens
+  ctr: AccountId;  // SBT Contract renewing the tokens
   tokens: []u64;  // list of token ids. memo?: string;  // optional message
 }